ma-laforge/CMDimData.jl/doc/EasyPlot_backends.md

  - Python-based backends: `:pyplot`
  - Browser-enabled? backends: `:plotly`, `:plotlyjs`

-See [Plots.jl `Backends` documentation page](http://docs.juliaplots.org/latest/backends/) for more information on supported backends.
+See [Plots.jl `Backends` documentation page](http://docs.juliaplots.org/latest/backends/) for more information on supported backends & how to install them.

-### Sample Usage
+### Sample usage

 The following returns a `T<:Display` object that can render `EasyPlot.Plot` objects: